Beth's Profile Picture

 | By Beth Reineke

 Participating in family law mediation is often a legal requirement and a beneficial process.
-The court typically mandates mediation (link to Is Divorce Mediation Required blog) before a case can proceed to trial, aiming to encourage the resolution of disputes in a less adversarial, more collaborative environment.
+The court typically mandates mediation before a case can proceed to trial, aiming to encourage the resolution of disputes in a less adversarial, more collaborative environment.
 This approach often leads to more amicable outcomes and reduces the burden on the judicial system.

 Mediation provides a structured setting where parties can negotiate settlements with the guidance of a neutral mediator, focusing on legally sound solutions that meet the best interests of all involved, particularly children.